 Consider creating a community agreement for your class to establish values, attitudes, and ground rules.

 Teaching remotely raises a number of new technical challenges for you and your students, and without guidance, students may be confused about how you plan to adapt and overcome these moments.

 Consider adding a statement to your syllabus, community agreement, or Canvas course site to preempt common issues.

-As part of our response to COVID-19 directives, this class will regularly meet in live remote sessions hosted in Zoom.
+This class will regularly meet in live remote sessions hosted in Zoom.
 If we experience technical difficulties during a session, we will use Canvas announcements to communicate with the class.

 If the host disconnects, check Canvas announcements for information.
 A disconnection does not mean class is cancelled.
 Unless we say otherwise, we will restart the Zoom meeting and resume class.
-In the case that Zoom will not re-launch, we will resume class using LiveRooms.

 If you disconnect, try to reconnect to the session with the same Zoom link.
 If you cannot reconnect, send a message to the TA hotline to explain your situation and connect with Zoom support to troubleshoot the issue.